Resources / Templates

 1099 Preparation Template (United States)

-Checklist to collect vendor information, verify 1099 eligibility, and prepare and file annual 1099 forms with the IRS and recipients.
+Checklist to collect vendor W-9s, verify 1099 eligibility, and prepare and file annual Form 1099-NEC and 1099-MISC with the IRS and recipients.

 For U.S. firms, 1099 preparation is the annual job of identifying which vendors a client paid, confirming each one is reportable, and filing accurate forms with the IRS while sending copies to recipients on time.
+Payments for services to nonemployee vendors are reported on Form 1099-NEC, while rents, royalties, and certain attorney gross proceeds use Form 1099-MISC, and the two forms have different IRS filing deadlines.
 It looks simple until you start the work: vendor records are incomplete, taxpayer identification numbers are missing or wrong, and some payments that look reportable were actually made by card and already covered on a 1099-K. The forms themselves are short, but getting the underlying data clean is where most of the effort goes.

 Accuracy and deadlines matter because both are tied to penalties.
 Late, incorrect, or missing forms can trigger per-form fines that add up fast across a vendor list, and a flood of corrected forms in February erodes the trust clients place in your firm.
 A repeatable process keeps the data work front-loaded, so filing season is a review-and-submit exercise rather than a scramble to chase W-9s while the clock runs.